aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 ### How to Create Multiple Merged Documents

 In Aspose.Words, the standard mail merge operation fills only a single document with content from your data source.
-So, you will need to execute the mail merge operation multiple times to create multiple merged documents as an output.
+So, you will need to execute the mail merge operation many times to create numerous merged documents as an output.

-The following code example shows how to generate multiple merged documents during a mail merge operation:
+The following code example demonstrates how to generate multiple merged documents during a mail merge operation:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-ProduceMultipleDocuments-ProduceMultipleDocuments.cs" >}}